Course Outline

 Module 9: Designing the User Interface for a Graphical Application

-In this module, you will learn how to use Extensible Application Markup Language (XAML) and Windows Presentation Foundation (WPF) to create engaging user interfaces.
+In this module, you will learn how to use Extensible Application Markup Language (XAML) and Windows Presentation Foundation (WPF) to create engaging user interfaces for government applications.

 Lessons